inveniosoftware/invenio/docs/installation/installation-detailed.rst

    :end-before: # sphinxdoc-install-useful-system-tools-centos7-end
    :literal:

-Second, an external Node.js package repository is enabled.
+Third, an external Node.js package repository is enabled.
 We'll be needing to install and run Npm on the web node later.
-The Node.js repository is enabled as follows:
+The Node.js repository is enabled as
+follows:

 * on Ubuntu 14.04 LTS (Trusty Tahr):